ShakeyFries/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model. representation on a website of objects / elements in the HTML.

 2. What is an event?
+Any interaction a user has on your website.

 3. What is an event listener?
+It's the function that triggers the event with user interaction. for example click, scroll, hover.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so you can iterate over the nodelist.

 5. What is a component?
+A suite of different technologies allowing you to create reusable custom elements.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account